bekk/bekk-christmas/post/react/5-things-i-have-learned-in-my-first-months-as-a-react-native-developer.md

   Hi, my name is Marte and I decided that I wanted to pursue a career within front end development five months ago.
 At that point in time I was on another path working with strategy and business development.
-The journey that has led me from being a management consulting to a developer has been filled with confusion, feeling of achievement, stupid questions, not so stupid questions, bad code and good code.
+The journey that has led me from being a management consultant to a developer has been filled with confusion, feeling of achievement, stupid questions, not so stupid questions, bad code and good code.
 Just as I now look back at myself 4 months ago thinking “oh, such a newbie”, I guess I will do the same four months from now.